 The actual ongoing fees are payable to the industry body.

-As soon as practicable after the end of each gas year, the industry body must determine and publish a breakdown of the actual ongoing allocation costs for that gas year.
+As soon as practicable after the end of each payment year, the industry body must determine and publish a breakdown of the actual ongoing allocation costs for that payment year.

-No less than 10 business days after publication of those actual ongoing allocation costs, the industry body or the allocation agent must invoice, or issue a credit note, to each person to whom rule 15.4 applies with the difference between:
+No less than 10 business days after publication of those actual ongoing allocation costs, the industry body or the allocation agent must invoice, or issue a credit note, to each person to whom rule 15.4 applies with the difference between –

-That person’s share of the actual ongoing allocation costs calculated in accordance with the formula in rule 16.3, with the necessary modifications; and
+That person’s share of the actual ongoing allocation costs calculated in accordance with the following formula for each month in the payment year:

+A x (B/C)

+Where:

+A = the actual ongoing allocation costs determined under rule 17.2 and divided by 12; and

+B = the total quantity of gas allocated to that person by the allocation agent in the allocation most recently performed for that month across all allocated gas gates; and

+C = the total quantity of gas allocated to all retailers by the allocation agent in the allocation most recently performed for that month across all allocated gas gates; and

-The amount of the estimated ongoing allocation costs invoiced to that person in respect of the gas year.
+The amount of the estimated ongoing allocation costs invoiced to that person in respect of the payment year.

 General provisions regarding fees